cuddlecake/changers/README.md

 # changers

-A command-line tool for creating, aggregating and publishing changelog artifacts
+A command-line tool for creating, releasing and rendering changelog artifacts

 ## Usage